 Student appeals of grades earned in a course are welcomed on a professional basis by the faculty.
 Students must explain to the instructor involved their specific disagreement with the grading outcome.
-If the matter is not resolved at this level, the student may then take the matter to the Director (or to the Dean of Undergraduate Studies or the Associate Director of the School of Music if the Director is the instructor involved in the appeal).
-If the matter is not resolved at the director's level, the student may then refer the matter to the Vice President of Academic and Student Affairs & Dean of the College for a final decision.
+If the matter is not resolved at this level, the student may then take the matter to the director of their program.
+If the matter is not resolved at the director's level, the student may then refer the matter to the Vice President of Academic and Student Affairs for a final decision.